 Andrew Goldman has been writing for over 20 years and investing for the past 10 years.
 He currently writes about personal finance and investing for Wealthsimple.
 Andrew's past work has been published in The New York Times Magazine, Bloomberg Businessweek, New York Magazine and Wired.
 Television appearances include NBC's Today show as well as Fox News.
 Andrew holds a Bachelor of Arts (English) from the University of Texas.
 He and his wife Robin live in Westport, Connecticut with their two boys and a Bedlington terrier.
 In his spare time, he hosts “The Originals" podcast.

 Ethereum is a computing platform primarily known as the means for transmitting the cryptocurrency called ether.
 So what’s a cryptocurrency, you may ask?
 A cryptocurrency is a digital currency that only exists online, has no physical form or intrinsic value, and isn’t regulated or controlled by a central bank or server, but is rather transacted between individuals.
-(The “crypto” refers to the fact that the currency transactions are made securely using cryptography.)Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+(The “crypto” refers to the fact that the currency transactions are made securely using cryptography.)Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 The most well-known cryptocurrency was the first one to take off — bitcoin, created in 2009 and which sought to create a digital cash system that could transmit payment just as easily from one side of the earth to the other as it could between two people living next door to one another.
 Ether and bitcoin are similar in a lot of ways.
 Both, for instance, rely on a blockchain, a publicly accessible electronic ledger that permanently, and immutably records every transfer of the cryptocurrency units, and by doing so, provides the system with both self-policing and accountability.